vanillasource/jaywire/README.md

 Java Code.

-Specifically, the design goals are the following (with priorities in appoximate order):
+Specifically, the design goals are the following (with priorities in approximate order):

- * Java Code only.
+ * Pure Java Code.
  * Compile-time wireing.
  * Typesafe.
  * Support pure POJO components.